-- Goodwill and other intangible assets impairment tests are completed using the higher of fair value less costs to sell, where available, and value-in-use calculations, determined using management's best estimates of future cash flows, long-term growth rates and appropriate discount rates.
-Purchased intangibles are valued on acquisition using appropriate methodologies and amortized over their estimated useful economic lives, except in those cases where intangibles are determined to have indefinite lives, where there is no foreseeable limit over which these intangibles would generate net cash flows.
-These valuations and lives are based on management's best estimates of future performance and periods over which value from the intangible assets will be derived: - The accounting for pensions and other post retirement and post employment benefits the valuations of the defined benefit assets and liabilities are based on actuarial assumptions made by management with advice from TMX Group's external actuary; - Premises and equipment and intangible assets useful lives over which assets are depreciated or amortized are based on management's judgement of future use and performance; - Leases the classification of leases between operating and finance leases is partly based on management's judgement regarding the substance of the agreement, supported by other indicators within the lease; - Provisions and contingencies management judgement is required to assess whether provisions and/or contingencies should be recognized or disclosed, and at what value.
-Management bases its decisions on past experience and other factors it considers to be relevant on a case by case basis; - Income taxes the accounting for income taxes requires estimates and judgements to be made.
-Where differences arise between estimated income tax provisions and final income tax liabilities, an adjustment is made when the difference is identified; - Trade and other receivables judgement is required when providing for doubtful accounts.
-Management bases its estimates on historical experience and other relevant factors: - Share-based payments The liabilities associated with TMX Group's share-based payment plans are measured at fair value using a recognized option pricing model based on management's assumptions.
+- Accounting for business combinations for the acquisitions of TMX Group Inc., Alpha and CDS, the allocation of the purchase price is based on management's best estimates using established methodologies of the fair value of the assets and liabilities acquired (note 3); - Goodwill and other intangible assets impairment tests are completed using the higher of fair value less costs to sell, where available, and value-in-use calculations, determined using management's best estimates of future cash flows, long-term growth rates and appropriate discount rates.
+Purchased intangibles are valued on acquisition using established methodologies and amortized over their estimated useful economic lives, except in those cases where intangibles are determined to have indefinite lives, where there is no foreseeable limit over which these intangibles would generate net cash flows.
+These valuations and lives are based on management's best estimates of future performance and periods over which value from the intangible assets will be derived (notes 3 and 11); - The accounting for pensions and other post-retirement and post-employment benefits the valuations of the defined benefit assets and liabilities are based on actuarial assumptions made by management with advice from TMX Group's external actuary (note 13); - Premises and equipment and intangible assets useful lives over which assets are depreciated or amortized are based on management's judgement of future use and performance (notes 9 and 11); - Leases the classification of leases between operating and finance leases is partly based on management's judgement regarding the substance of the agreement, supported by other indicators within the lease (note 19); - Provisions and contingencies management judgement is required to assess whether provisions and/or contingencies should be recognized or disclosed, and at what value.
+Management bases its decisions on past experience and other factors it considers to be relevant on a case by case basis (note 17 and 30); - Income taxes the accounting for income taxes requires estimates and judgements to be made.
+Where differences arise between estimated income tax provisions and final income tax liabilities, an adjustment is made when the difference is identified (note 24);

-Notes to Condensed Consolidated Interim Financial Statements (In millions of Canadian dollars, except per share amounts) Nine Months Ended September 30, 2012 and 2011 (Unaudited)
+Notes to Consolidated Financial Statements (In millions of Canadian dollars, except per share amounts) Years ended December 31, 2012 and 2011